Date: Tue, 4 Jul 2006 (delayed)

 However, currently the most

-which has plagued the country.
-That particular conflict revolves around the
+which continued to plague the country.
+That particular conflict revolves around

 protagonists in this case are the majority of the population, the Sinhalese,